-Professor Albright is an honors graduate of the University of the South and the University of Texas School of Law.
-She was a law clerk for Judge Thomas M. Reavley of the 5th Circuit Court of Appeals immediately after graduation from law school.
-She was an associate, then a partner at the firm of Thompson & Knight in Dallas, Texas, where she had a general civil trial and appellate practice.
-She has written numerous briefs to the Texas Supreme Court, including the brief cited by Justice Lloyd Doggett in Ruiz v.
-Conoco, 868 S.W.2d 752, 766 (Tex.
-1993), as being responsible for changing the votes of two justices on motion for rehearing.
-She is an active community volunteer, has three sons, and she likes to cycle, run, and compete in sprint distance triathlons.
+Professor Albright is an honors graduate of the University of the South: Sewanee and the University of Texas School of Law.
+She was a law clerk for Judge Thomas M. Reavley of the 5th Circuit Court of Appeals, then an associate, and a partner at the firm of Thompson & Knight in Dallas, Texas, where she had a general civil trial and appellate practice.
+She is currently of counsel with the appellate firm of Alexander, Dubose, Jefferson & Townsend.
+She is an active community volunteer, cyclist, and traveler, with her husband, Clint Parsley, and their five grown children.

 Pennoyer Strikes Back: Personal Jurisdiction in the Global Age